rrothwell/global_weather_stations/README.md

 ## Intent

-The provided code reads NOAA data files so as to provide a test bed for various data analysis and visualisation procedures.
+The provided code reads NOAA data files.
+This is intended to provide a test bed for various data analysis and visualisation procedures.

 The results can be applied to establish the quality of the raw data,